Happiest Days of Our Lives

 Brittany is a Los Angeles based actress and producer originally from New York.
 She is making her debut as a producer on Happiest Days of Our Lives.
 As a recent graduate from the University of Southern California’s School of Dramatic Arts, she has experience in both the creative and business side of the film industry.
 She has worked on several short films while at school and has professional experience in talent management and casting.

 Help bring our film to life by donating here!
 We hope to raise $25,000 to pay cast and crew for six days of shooting, rehearsals, Covid-19 regulations/testing, and post-production.
 We are a fiscally sponsored project by From the Heart Productions that allows individual contributions to be tax-deductible.
-Anyone who donates upwards of $2,000 will receive an associate producer’s credit on the film as well as a personal thank you note.
 Check out the budget breakdown below for more details.

 (A detailed line budget is available upon request)